dmsc/tbxl-parser/README.md

   After conversion, the `ELSE` is associated with the second `IF` instead of the first, giving the wrong result.

+- Parsing of `TIME$=` statement allows a space between `TIME$` and the equals sign, but in TurboBasic XL this gives an error.

 Compilation
 -----------